asu-orange

 Conversation with Jessica Rosenworcel, Acting Chairwoman, Federal Communications Commission

 This month, the Connecting for Work and Learning project team was honored to welcome Jessica Rosenworcel, Acting Chairwoman of the Federal Communications Commission (FCC) to our project team meeting on March 2nd.
-Rosenworcel identified sharing stories as one of the ways that we can make a difference in advocating for universal broadband access.
+Rosenworcel identified sharing stories as one of the ways that we can make a difference in advocating for universal broadband access.&nbs

 Innovator in Residence Nancy Rubin uses AI to shed light on the student debt crisis